MetaphorData/connectors/docs/embeddings.md

 # Supported Endpoints

 Embedding models are configured via the `EmbeddingModelConfig` [class](/metaphor/common/embeddings_config.py).
 Required and optional configs should be entered in the `embed_model_config` dictionary in the crawler YAML file.
+Note that `embed-source: azure-openai` is the default source configuration and thus does not need to be specified when using Azure OpenAI services.

 ## Azure OpenAI service models
 [Home](https://azure.microsoft.com/en-us/products/ai-services/openai-service)